-The Neurological Institute of New York at Columbia University Irving Medical Center offers a one-to-two year training program in Vascular Neurology.
-The first year is an ACGME certified fellowship meeting the requirements for the ABPN Vascular Neurology Board Certification.
+The Neurological Institute of New York at Columbia University Irving Medical Center offers a one-year training program in Vascular Neurology.
+The one-year program is an ACGME certified fellowship meeting the requirements for the ABPN Vascular Neurology Board Certification.
 An additional 1 year of post-doctoral research training is available through the Stroke Trials Network which includes the option for formal classwork in patient oriented research.
 Prospective fellows can expect to spend a substantial part of their first year of training in clinical duties to meet the ACGME requirements.
 The inpatient portion takes place at the Milstein Hospital, the main teaching hospital of the Columbia University Vagelos College of Physicians and Surgeons.
-The facilities include 2 floors dedicated to neurology, a 4-bed Stroke Unit, 10 step down level beds, and an 18-bed Neuro-ICU, nursing staff with experience in stroke, 2 Nurse Practitioners and 24-hour house-staff support.
-Neuroradiology imaging with a 3Tesla MRI, and CT capable of whole brain perfusion scanning is present on the neurology floors, and the ICAVL-certified Neurosonology lab provides additional imaging.
-Clinical responsibilities include but are not limited to daily teaching rounds with one of the Vascular Neurology faculty and the post-call house-staff team, acute stroke page responsibilities, tele-medicine, and stroke consult service rounds.
+The facilities include 2 floors dedicated to neurology, 16 step down level beds, and an 18-bed Neuro-ICU, nursing staff with experience in stroke, and 24-hour house-staff and advanced practice providers support.
+Neuroradiology imaging on the stroke floor includes a 3Tesla MRI, and CT capable of whole brain perfusion scanning, and the ICAVL-certified Neurosonology lab provides additional imaging.
+There are in addition several scanners in the rest of the Milstein building, and 2 CT’s and an MRI for the care of emergency room patients.
+Clinical responsibilities include but are not limited to daily teaching rounds with one of the Vascular Neurology faculty and the post-call house-staff team, acute stroke page supervision responsibilities, tele-medicine, and stroke consult service rounds.
 Vascular Neurology fellows also have shared call responsibilities with the neuro-ICU fellows allowing for a broad exposure in neurological emergencies and hemorrhagic strokes.
 There is a separate and dedicated Neuro-ICU experience with direct fellow responsibilities in the NICU, as well as neuro-sonology and rehabilitation medicine rotations.
-The fellow is expected to participate in presentations and discussions of the pathophysiology, neuroradiological and hemodynamic characteristics of different neurovascular conditions, evidence-based acute and long-term treatment modalities and neuro-rehabilitation.
+The fellow is expected to participate in presentations and discussions of the pathophysiology, neuroradiological and hemodynamic characteristics of different neurovascular conditions, evidence-based acute and long-term treatment modalities including neuro-rehabilitation.

 Requirements and Eligibility